Motion Under Occlusion, pt.4: GCC-PHAT and the Fejér Kernel

 Where $\Delta n = n - n_0$.

 Is this a decent optimization objective?
-On the one hand we can be sure that by plugging in $n=n_0$ we obtain a global maxima, via
+On the one hand plugging in $n=n_0$ we obtain a global maxima, via

-Where $D_N$ is the Dirichlet kernel of order N. This can easily be factorized to
+Where we ‘centered’ our signal to obtain the Dirichlet kernel of order N. This can easily be factorized to

-Where the right-hand form becomes highly oscillatory as N grows, meaning that this objective is insufficient for successful optimization.
+Where the right-hand form becomes highly oscillatory as N grows, which is a big “no-no” for successful optimization.

 Given what we’ve learned about the importance of bilinear interpolation as an effective low-pass filter in our original optimization objective, can we think of some ‘equivalent’ (dual) operation in the given case?